-On Blue Knot Day ASCA asks all Australians to unite in support of the 5 million Australian adult survivors of childhood trauma.
+On Blue Knot Day ASCA asks all Australians to unite in support of the 5 million Australian adult survivors of childhood trauma and abuse.

-ASCA's symbol for Blue Knot Day and it's symbol all year round is the tangles knot.
+ASCA's symbol for Blue Knot Day and its symbol all year round is the tangled knot.

-When children are abused they become confused.... life, even in adulthood, can be chaotic and tangles.
+When children are abused they become confused.... life, even in adulthood, can be chaotic and tangled.

 ASCA helps untangle the knot of child abuse for adults who were abused as children.

-ASCA helps those who have experienced childhood trauma to recover.
+ASCA helps people who experienced all forms of childhood trauma to recover.